aDeveloperX/date_difference/README.md

 Please Notice:

 1. The checkResults function uses a "weird" way to check if the actual result is the same as the expected result is because the expected result is calculated base on millisecond which means it can be inaccurate.
-So if you want to check the accurate result, please check on "https://www.timeanddate.com/date/durationresult.html"
+So if you want to check the accurate result, please refer to "https://www.timeanddate.com/date/durationresult.html"

 2. Some functions might be hard to read because I want to use more advanced approachs to demostrate my skills better, normally my code is very human-readable :)